The Perfect Internal Temperature for Cooking Chicken

 A classic recipe that's always a crowd-pleaser.
 Simply rub a whole chicken with a mixture of herbs and lemon zest, then roast until it reaches the perfect internal temperature of 165°F (74°C).
 Serve it with roasted vegetables for a complete meal.
 The lemon adds a bright citrusy flavour, while the herbs provide an earthy aroma.

-Grilled Chicken with Mango Salsa: Summertime Delight
+grilled chicken with Mango Salsa: Summertime Delight

 This recipe is a summer favourite!
 Marinate chicken thighs in a blend of spices and lime juice, then grill until cooked through and reaching an internal temperature of 165°F (74°C).
 Top with a refreshing mango salsa for a delicious and healthy meal.
 The sweetness of the mango salsa perfectly complements the smoky flavour of the grilled chicken.